turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_local_ami/README.md

 ## Implementation Details

 Calculated policy for policy `AWS > EC2 > Instance > Approved > Usage`.
+Approval policy that will limit running EC2 instances to only use local EC2 instance images.
-If a EC2 instance image is not owned by the account that the instance is running in, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.
+If an EC2 instance image is not owned by the account that the instance is running on, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template Input (GraphQL)